comanezz/the-monkees/README.md

 - All embedded youtube videos work correctly.

-- All embedded youtube videos are responsize.
+- All embedded youtube videos are responsive.
 Height and width increase or decrease correctly.

 ### Music page